-Section 8 Housing Office of the City of Ruston is a Public Housing Agency in Ruston, Louisiana that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Section 8 Housing Office of the City of Ruston is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Section 8 Housing Office of the City of Ruston serves Ruston.

 Representatives of Section 8 Housing Office of the City of Ruston may be available by phone at (318) 251-3203.
 Unless otherwise noted above, applications will not be provided or accepted by phone.

 As of 05/26/2022, it is not known if Section 8 Housing Office of the City of Ruston is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

 As of the HUDs most recent Voucher Management System report, Section 8 Housing Office of the City of Ruston manages 193 active Housing Choice Vouchers.